-Section 5: Identity and Access Management 5.1 How many people have unprivileged network 46 accounts?
+Section 5: Section 5: Identity and Access Management 5.1 How many people have unprivileged network 46 accounts?
 (Exclude privileged network accounts and non-user accounts.).
-5.2 What percentage of people with an unprivileged net twork account can log onto the network in each of the following ways.
+5.2 What percentage of people with an unprivileged network account can log onto the network in each of the following ways.
 5.2.1 Allowed to log on with user ID and password.
 100% 5.2.2 Allowed, but not required, to log on with a non-PIV 0% form of two-factor authentication.
-5.2.3 Allowed, but not required, to log on with a two- 0% factor PIV card.
-5.2.4 Required to log on with a non-PIV form of two- 0% factor authentication.
+5.2.3 Allowed, but not required, to log on with a two-factor 0% PIV card.
+5.2.4 Required to log on with a non-PIV form of two-factor 0% authentication.
 5.2.5 Required to log on with a two-factor PIV card.
 0% 5.2.6 Required to conduct PIV authentication at the user- 0% account level.

-5.3 How many people have privileged network 4 accounts?
+Section 5: Section 5: Identity and Access Management 5.3 How many people have privileged network 4 accounts?
 (Exclude unprivileged network accounts and non-user accounts.)
-5.4 What percentage of people with a privileged network a account can log onto the network in each of the following ways? - 5.4.1 Allowed to log on with user ID and password.
+5.4 What percentage of people with a privileged netw work account can log onto the network in each of the following ways?
+5.4.1 Allowed to log on with user ID and password.
 100% 5.4.2 Allowed, but not required, to log on with a non-PIV 0% form of two-factor authentication.
-5.4.3 Allowed, but not required, to log on with a two- 0%

-Section 5: Section 5: Identity and Access Management factor PIV card.
-5.4.4 Required to log on with a non-PIV form of two- 0% factor authentication.
+5.4.3 Allowed, but not required, to log on with a two-factor 0% PIV card.
+5.4.4 Required to log on with a non-PIV form of two-factor 0% authentication.
 5.4.5 Required to log on with a two-factor PIV card.
 0% 5.4.6 Required to conduct PIV authentication at the user- 0% account level.

-Section 6: Data Protection Section 6: Data Protection
+Section 6: Data Protection

 Mobile Asset Types Estimated number of mobile Estimated number assets

 (each asset should be recorded hardware assets of the types from column a with

 no more than once in each column) indicated in each row. encryption of data on the

 device

 Laptop computers and netbooks 85 85

 Tablet-type computers 9 9

-Blackberries and other smartphones 40 40
+Blackberries and other 40 40

+smartphones

 Other Cellular devices 0 0

 USB connected devices (e.g. 70 70

 flashdrives and removable hard

 drives)

 Other mobile hardware assets 0 0

-(describe types in comments field)
+(describe types in comments

+field)

-Section 7 Section 7: Boundary Protection 7.1 What percentage of external network traffic to/from the organization's networks passes through a TIC/MTIPS?
+Section 7: Boundary Protection 7.1 What percentage of external network traffic to/from the organization's networks passes through a TIC/MTIPS?
 100% 7.2 What percentage of external network/application interconnections to/from the organization's networks passes through a TIC/MTIPS?
 100% 7.3 What percentage of organization email systems sender verification (anti-spoofing) technologies when sending messages? implement 100%

-Section 8 Section 8: Training and Education 8.1 What percentage of the organization's network users have 100% been given and successfully completed cybersecurity awareness training in FY2013 (at least annually)?
-8.1.1 What is the estimated percentage of new users who 100% satisfactorily completed security awareness training before being granted network access, or completed security awareness training within an organizationally defined time limit that provides adequate security after being granted access?
+Section 8 Section 8: Training and Education 8.1 What percentage of the organization's network users have been given and successfully completed cybersecurity 100% awareness training in FY2013 (at least annually)?
+8.1.1 What is the estimated percentage of new users who satisfactorily completed security awareness training before being granted network access, or completed security awareness training within an organizationally defined time limit that provides adequate security after being granted access?
+100%